Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Downstream Transfer

 \subsubsection{Models for Generative Tasks}

 Audio generation aims to enable the model to learn to generate audio that better conforms to textual conditions, facilitating the creation of personalized audio for applications such as augmented reality and virtual reality, game development, and video editing \cite{liu2023audioldm}.

 A common method is to use a codec structure that converts continuous audio into discrete tokens for language modeling, ensuring high fidelity \cite{wu2024towards}.
 AudioGEN \cite{kreuk2023audiogen} is an pioneering audio language codec that uses data augmentation techniques, multi-stream modeling, and classifier-free guidance to improve adherence to text, addressing challenges such as distinguishing multiple sound sources, handling real-world recording conditions, and encoding high-fidelity audio.
-VALL-E \cite{wang2023VALLE}, VALL-E X \cite{zhang2023VALLEX}, and MusicLM \cite{agostinelli2023musiclm} perform well in speech and music respectively.
+VALL-E \cite{wang2023VALLE}, VALL-E X \cite{zhang2023VALLEX}, MusicLM \cite{agostinelli2023musiclm} and SongEditor \cite{yang2025songeditor} perform well in speech and music respectively.
 SpeechX \cite{wang2024speechx} combines neural codec language modeling with task-specific prompts to achieve unified and scalable modeling and provides a consistent method for utilizing text input in speech enhancement and conversion tasks.
-Recent approaches further advance the development of audio generation technology by combining advanced generative models such as flow models and Diffusion. flow-based models like Flow-TTS \cite{miao2020flow} improve the overall fluency and naturalness of generated speech by using reversible transformations to balance local accuracy and global coherence.
-Diffsound \cite{yang2023diffsound} is an work based on diffusion models, using text as a condition for controlled audio generation by the diffusion model.
+Recent approaches further advance the development of audio generation technology by combining advanced generative models such as flow models and Diffusion.
+Flow-based models like Flow-TTS \cite{miao2020flow} improve the overall fluency and naturalness of generated speech by using reversible transformations to balance local accuracy and global coherence.
+Extending this approach, UniFlow-Audio \cite{xu2025uniflow} establishes a universal non-autoregressive framework for general audio generation, handling both time-aligned and non-time-aligned tasks via a dual-fusion mechanism that integrates features through temporal alignment and cross-attention.
 Seed-TTS \cite{anastassiou2024seedtts} is a foundational speech generation model that excels in speech in-context learning and achieves good performance in speaker similarity and naturalness.